Advantage Shaping as Surrogate Reward Maximization: Unifying Pass@K Policy Gradients: Introduction

 Recent work has approached this question from two seemingly distinct angles. \citet{sadegh,passk_unbiased_gradient} derive policy gradients that directly maximize Pass@K reward, yielding REINFORCE-style updates with reweighted advantages.
 Meanwhile, \citet{passk_bydance} propose modifying GRPO through \emph{advantage shaping}, that is, directly adjusting advantage scores to account for the Pass@K objective.
 Both improve Pass@K performance, but their relationship remains unclear. \emph{Are these fundamentally different techniques, or two views of the same underlying principle?}

 This work unifies these seemingly distinct perspectives, showing that advantage shaping and direct optimization are two sides of the same coin.
-The key is recognizing that different policy gradient methods can be understood as optimizing different \emph{surrogate rewards}; see \cref{tab:algo_summary_adv}.
-As a byproduct, we establish reward-level regularization as a design mechanism for policy gradient optimization with verifiable rewards, providing a recipe for algorithm interpretation via reverse-engineering and development via forward-engineering.
+The key is recognizing that different policy gradient methods can be understood as optimizing different \emph{surrogate rewards}; see Figure \ref{fig:intro} and Table \ref{tab:algo_summary_adv}.
+More broadly, we establish surrogate rewards as a design mechanism for policy gradient optimization with verifiable rewards, providing a recipe for algorithm interpretation via reverse-engineering and development via forward-engineering.